How to choose an authentic and respectful Indigenous gift?

 👉 Choosing an authentic gift also means participating in the preservation of living cultures.

-1. Verify the origin of the object
+1. Verify the object's origin

 2. Observe the materials used